spoud/kafka-training-practice/kafka-exercises/6.1-schema-registry/README.md

 ## Preparation

-* Start the required docker compose services with `docker-compose up -d zookeeper broker schema-registry`
+* Start the required docker compose services with `docker-compose up -d broker schema-registry`
 * **Note**: If you don't have curl installed on your PC, then you can also execute these commands inside the schema-registry container:
 `docker-compose exec schema-registry bash`
 * **Note**: The `kafka-avro-console-producer` and `kafka-avro-console-consumer` tools are installed in the `schema-registry` container.